Quick Access

 About

-University of Wisconsin-Madison features a student-focused approach with a 18 : 1 student-faculty ratio, None values, and competitive NCAA athletic programs that enhance the college experience.
+University of Wisconsin-Madison features a student-focused approach with a 18 : 1 student-faculty ratio, False values, and competitive NCAA athletic programs that enhance the college experience.

 Student-to-Faculty Ratio